mcps-analysts/Within-family-effect-of-ancestry-on-complex-traits-in-a-Mexican-population/README.md

 ---

-### ✔️ 1.2 Analysis of Binary Trait within Family Data
+### ✔️ 1.2 Analysis of Binary Trait within Family Data (R)
-Using Mixed model logistic regression — R Code
+Using Mixed model logistic regression

 - Using family data
 - Random intercept for family